 Trying to decide which major or career to pursue OR made a decision?
 Set goals and stay motivated by creating an Career Development Action Plan!
 Career decision making is a process, not an event.
 An action plan will help you develop strategies to make progress toward your career and academic goals.
 Additionally, it may assist you with clarifying your goals.
 Contact IHCC Counseling today!
-(Contact information on the left!)
+(Contact information on the right!)

 Sometimes our misperceptions interfere with either our ability to make a decision or the quality of our decision.
 Read below some of the common myths that become barriers to students as they try to make career and/or academic decisions.
 Creating a Career Development Action Plan (see above) with a Counselor and uncover myths that may be impeding your progress.

 There is one specific career that will make me happy. - OR - I am afraid I will make a wrong career/major decision.

 For most people, there are a number of careers that would be good options.
 This knowledge can take the pressure off knowing that a fulfilling career can begin with any number of career or academic decisions and it isn’t a matter of making a right choice or a wrong choice.